 Convenience of imaging

 Over 20 million consumers have deposited checks by snapping a picture.
 It is now ubiquitous, trusted, and convenient.
 The convenience of this process can be leveraged for other purposes, and will be adopted readily, since the process is familiar.
 Mobile imaging can and should be extended as a core technology to facilitate mobile identity, including snapping a picture of a driver’s license, facial recognition (as mentioned above), and capturing images of supporting documentation.
 In order to drive adoption, banks should leverage the familiarity of mobile imaging as part of their mobile identity plans.

 Identity management in 2017 will include a number of mobile-centric factors, making it fundamentally different from today.
 This mobile makeover will include biometrics, device awareness, and behavioral awareness, accelerated by the convenience of mobile imaging.

 So, given the length of time needed to research and implement such emerging techniques, rebalance existing identity risk policies, and accelerate adoption by enabling consumer convenience, we should start now.
 If you are using today’s identity techniques in 2017, the competition will seize the opportunity to take your customers, and competition will come from more than your traditional peers.

-Bio: Mike is an experienced mobile technology leader.
+Mike is an experienced mobile technology leader.
 Prior to joining Mitek, Mike was CTO of Green Dot, where he led the strategy architecture and implementation of their reusable mobile platform to serve the underbanked.
-Mike also served as a director at Neudesic, ...
+Mike also served as a director at Neudesic, where he led ...
 View Full Bio